Ground state wave functions for the quantum Hall effect on a sphere and the Atiyah-Singer index theorem: Higher Landau levels

 a normalisation constant.\footnote{The eigenspinors are associated with irreducible representations of $SU(2)$ and are also expressible as Wigner $d$-functions.
 The full degenerate set for a given $n$ constitute a single column of the matrix in the $2 n+|m|$ dimensional irreducible representation of SU(2).}

 The higher Landau levels now have both chiralities at the same energy level, but these can be separated by adding a Zeeman splitting term $\mu |m| ({\bf 1} - \sigma_3)$ to the Hamiltonian.

 The second Landau level corresponds to $n=1$ and has degeneracy $|m|+2$.
-By the same argument as before the anti-symmetrised ground state multi-particle wave function is degenerate unless in which case the filling factor is
+By the same argument as before the anti-symmetrized ground state multi-particle wave function is degenerate unless in which case the filling factor is

 The resulting wave-function is non-degenerate, it is stable under perturbations and the energy gap between the second and third Landau levels is

 Repeating the argument for larger, but finite, $n$ we recover the integer quantum Hall effect in the limit of large $N$.
 There is a unique stable ground state when the $n$-th Landau level is fully filled